 It’s a bit more difficult to a good motorcycle mount for an older Nextar GPS.
 We recommend using a good high quality motorcycle mount that would typically be used for a smartphone.
 Not all Nextar GPS devices will work well with this type of cradle.
 The back needs to be perfectly flat and the height should be no more than four inches.

-The Arkon RoadVise Motorcycle Mount is an excellent mount with an expandable cradle that opens to 4 inches.
+The Arkon RoadVise Handlebar Strap Mount. is an excellent mount with an expandable cradle that opens to 4 inches.
 As long as your Nextar GPS is no more than four inches in height and has a flat back, it should comfortably fit within the RoadVise holder.
-The included handlebar mount is constructed of plastic and fits bars up to a 1.25 inch diameter and includes rubber strips to prevent marring of chrome surfaces.
-The ball and socket design allows full swivel for your device.
-If used for a GPS, the gripper will hold your Nextar from the top and bottom.
-The mount uses two bolts to secure to your handlebar.
-A screwdriver is needed for installation.
-Once it’s on your handlebar, it’s generally not removed but your RoadVise cradle can easily be removed from the mount if necessary by simply pulling it off and pushing it on.
+The sides of the grips are padded to prevent marring and opens to 4 inches.
+The included handlebar mount is constructed of plastic and fits bars up to almost 2 inches diameter.
+The ball and socket design allows full swivel for your device to be used in landscape or portrait mode.
+The mount is easy to install and remove.
+We always like to recommend adding a tether to any motorcycle mount, you can read about them here.

 We have a very detailed article on the Roadvise series available here.